FinallyHomeAgents/northsidegta-site/public/content/insights/why-we-built-northside-gta/index.md

 **The Bottom Line**

 We built NorthSide GTA to help people see that there’s more to life north of the city.
-Its about finding the right balance between space, value, and community — all within reach of the places you already know.
+It’s about finding the right balance between space, value, and community — all within reach of the places you already know.

 If you’re curious about what life on the NorthSide is all about, visit NorthSideGTA.ca to explore homes and communities today.